-810:5-9-9.
+810:25-9-9.
 Additional named insureds

-(a) Subsidiaries, subdivisions, and affiliated employers may be included on the individual own risk employer permit as additional named insureds.
+- (a) Subsidiaries, subdivisions, and affiliated employers may be included on the individual own risk employer permit as additional named insureds.
 A schedule listing the additional employers' names, addresses and federal employer identification numbers (FEIN) must be submitted.
 The additional employers' workers' compensation losses, payroll and employee counts must be aggregated with the primary permit holder and included on the application.
-A guaranty from the primary permit holder for these additional employers must be submitted in accordance with 810:5-9-10.

-(b) A subsidiary may apply for a separate individual own risk employer permit from its parent company if desired, but must meet all qualifications of this Subchapter.
+A guaranty from the primary permit holder for these additional employers must be submitted in accordance with 810:25-9-10. - (b) A subsidiary may apply for a separate individual own risk employer permit from its parent company if desired, but must meet all qualifications of this Subchapter.

-810:5-9-10.
-Parental guaranty
+810:25-9-10.
+Own risk guaranty

-(a) A parental guaranty, on a form approved by the Commission, must be submitted for any additional named insured included on the permit.

-(b) If the individual own risk employer has a parent company that is not included on the permit, and the employer is relying on its parent company's financial statements to apply, then a parental guaranty, on a form approved by the Commission, must be submitted from the parent company for its subsidiary.
+- (a) An own risk guaranty, on a form approved by the Commission, must be submitted for any additional named insured included on the permit. - (b) If the individual own risk employer has a parent company that is not included on the permit, and the employer is relying on its parent company's financial statements to apply, then an own risk guaranty, on a form approved by the Commission, must be submitted from the parent company for its subsidiary.

-810:5-9-11.
+810:25-9-11.
 Governmental entities

-(a) Governmental entities may carry their own risk without insurance as provided in 85A O.S. §107.
-They must apply using the same application form as private employers, and submit the same required documents, with the exception of interim financial statements.
+- (a) Governmental entities may carry their own risk without insurance as provided in 85A O.S. § 107.
+They must apply using the same application as private employers, and submit the same required documents, with the exception of interim financial statements.
 Governmental entities will be exempted from posting a security deposit if they make an appropriation into a segregated workers' compensation fund.
-The amount of the appropriation must be at least the entity's average amount of workers' compensation losses paid during the preceding three (3) years.

-(b) Certain public trust employers will be required to post a security deposit in lieu of an appropriation.
+The amount of the appropriation must be at least the entity's average yearly workers' compensation losses paid for three (3) calendar or fiscal years immediately preceding the application date. - (b) Certain public trust employers will be required to post a security deposit in lieu of an appropriation.
 The Commission will make this determination at the time of application review.

-810:5-9-12.
+810:25-9-12.
 Interim monitoring

-An individual own risk employer may be placed on quarterly reporting by the Commission for purposes of monitoring its financial condition and workers' compensation loss history.
+- (a) An individual own risk employer may be placed on quarterly reporting by the Commission for purposes of monitoring its financial condition and workers' compensation loss history.
 Companies on quarterly reporting shall submit financial statements and loss runs to the Commission within sixty (60) days after the end of each of their fiscal quarters.
-An adjustment in the individual own risk employer's security deposit may be required after the Commission reviews the quarterly results.
+An adjustment in the individual own risk employer's security deposit may be required after the Commission reviews the quarterly results. - (b) The Commission reserves the right to audit any insureds that they have determined a concern exists with an insureds ability to meet its financial obligations.
+These audits will focus on the reserve estimates and ensure that all claims are reserved to at least the "most probable outcome".
+The Commission defines "most probable outcome" as the expected amount of money to cover a claim based upon information known at the time of the report.
+The costs of these audits will be borne by the individual own risk employer and/or association.

-810:5-9-13.
+810:25-9-13.
 Notification of changed status